-28. An identical situation can be observed with regard to international issues .The Government will have an exclusive right to propose for adoption by the Parliament bills related to the ratification of international treaties signed by the executive or, all regulations related to the implementation of the European Union (EU) directives or judgements of the European Court of Justice, for those countries members of or in the accession process to the European Union.
+28. A similar situation can be observed with regard to international issues .The Government tends to have an exclusive right to propose for adoption by the Parliament bills related to the ratification of international treaties signed by the executive or all regulations related to the implementation of the European Union (EU) directives or judgements of the European Court of Justice, for those countries members of, or in the accession process to, the European Union.